-Many trades and professions and have their own techniques and tools.
+Many trades and professions have their own techniques and tools.
 The professionals competent in applying these techniques and tools are known as experts.
-Learning and practicing a profession (or trade) to a competent level, may several years.
-This is due in part due to the time in mastering their specific techniques and tools within the context of their environment.
-PPP management and PMO Management is still immature in this regard, as suggested by research from White and Fortune, in two research studies carried out over a period of 9 years across three continents (2011; 2002).
+Learning and practicing a profession (or trade) to a competent level may take several years.
+This is due in part to the time in mastering their specific techniques and tools within the context of their environment.
+PPP management and PMO management are still immature in this regard, as suggested by research from White and Fortune, in two research studies carried out over a period of 9 years across three continents (2011; 2002).
 What they discovered was that in 2002, typical project managers only knew an average of five techniques and tools and this number only increased to ten in 2011.
 An even bigger finding was that 70% of respondents identified unanticipated impacts from using the techniques and tools which were most likely due to environmental factors that were not considered and thus made their use problematic.
 The upcoming AIPMO book on techniques and tools and this techniques and tools certification course are the first steps to address the shortfall in understanding, clarification, and impact.

-What are Basic techniques, Chains, and CATs
+- What are Basic techniques, Chains, and CATs

-How they should be selected and adapted for one or more PPPs
+- How they should be selected and adapted for one or more PPPs

-What are the considerations to carry out a pilot using one or more complex chains and CATs
+- What are the considerations to carry out a pilot using one or more complex chains and CATs

-Implementing steps to apply, and use, the techniques including the tools to support them.
+- Implementing steps to apply, and use, the techniques including the tools to support them.

 Certified TT-IPMO will have demonstrated, through a combination of formal training and competency assessment, that they have an in-depth understanding of the definitions, types, and structures of PPP and PMO techniques and tools.
-They know the practices including how to identify the need, select, adapt, pilot, implement, use and improve techniques and tools whilst taking a holistic techniques and tools topology view across – project types, the organization, and its partners.
+They know the practices including how to identify the need, select, adapt, pilot, implement, use, and improve techniques and tools while taking a holistic techniques and tools topology view across – project types, the organization, and its partners.